Emergent random matrix universality in quantum operator dynamics: The spectral bootstrap: approximating the spectral function at finite frequencies

 \section{The spectral bootstrap: approximating the spectral function at finite frequencies}

 In this section we explain how to extend ideas from the previous section to extract the spectral function at finite frequencies.
 The high-level summary is that, using the appropriate $n \to \infty$ asymptotics of the orthogonal polynomials, we formulate a first-order differential equation involving the spectral function and the equilibrium density of the Coulomb gas defined in \cref{sec:coulomb}.
 Together with an initial condition at $\omega = 0$ provided to us by Hermiticity (i.e.~$\Phi(-\omega) = \Phi(\omega)$), this differential equation can be iteratively solved to give a finite $n$ approximation to the spectral function at finite frequencies.
 The convergence of this approximation is determined by the convergence of the polynomial asymptotics.
 We refer to this general procedure of using orthogonal polynomial asymptotics to give a differential equation for the spectral function as the \textit{spectral bootstrap}.
+We emphasize that the approach to hydrodynamic transport coefficients in \cref{sec:transport_coeffs} used the $\omega\to 0$ limit of these asymptotics, and so can be viewed as the initial $\omega=0$ step of the spectral bootstrap.

-In order for this to work well, it is important to derive asymptotics taking into account all the relevant `high-level' features of the spectral function, such as algebraic singularities, spectral gaps, etc. We will focus on a particular instance of this idea, where the spectral function $\Phi(\omega) / 2\pi \equiv |\omega|^{\rho} \exp[-Q(\omega)]$ has a power-law at $\omega = 0$ but is otherwise smooth.
+In order for this approach to work well, it is important to derive asymptotics taking into account all the relevant `high-level' features of the spectral function, such as algebraic singularities, spectral gaps, etc. We will focus on a particular instance of this idea, where the spectral function $\Phi(\omega) / 2\pi \equiv |\omega|^{\rho} \exp[-Q(\omega)]$ has a power-law at $\omega = 0$ but is otherwise smooth.
 To warm up we will start by taking $\rho = 0$, so that the spectral function is also smooth at $\omega = 0$.
 The procedure for $\rho \neq 0$ is conceptually similar, but the equations involved are a little more complicated.
 For $\rho = 0$, the whole frequency range $\omega \in (-\beta_{n}, \beta_{n})$ is referred to as the `bulk' (see \cref{fig:toy_weighted_poly}), and the following procedure is controlled for all frequencies inside the bulk and away from the edges $\omega \approx \pm \beta_{n}$.
 Since $\beta_{n}$ increases with $n$, for computationally accessible values of $n$ the size of the bulk is large enough to capture the frequency range where the spectral function is non-negligible.

 We remark that if one is only interested in recovering the spectral function $\Phi(\omega)$ in the bulk, there is a much simpler procedure than what we are about to describe: \begin{enumerate} \item Approximate the level-$n$ Green's function by the universal `semicircle form'